ipfs/community/CONTRIBUTING_JS.md

 The only exception to this is if a third party library accidentally releases a breaking change, in which case temporarily pin the dependency to a single version (e.g. `"my-dep": "1.0.0"`).

-Using [aegir-lint](#aegir) will show you if any of your dependency versions need changing to comply with this.
+Using [aegir-check](#aegir) will show you if any of your dependency versions need changing to comply with this.

 #### Testing

-Since `js-ipfs` is meant to be both a Node.js and Browser app, we strongly recommend having tests that run in both platforms, always.
-For most cases, we use [mocha](http://mochajs.org) to run write the tests and [karma](http://karma-runner.github.io) to automate the test execution in the browser.
+Since our modules are meant to be isomorphic as far as possible, we strongly recommend having tests that run in all supported platforms, always.
+For most cases, we use:

+* [mocha](http://mochajs.org) to run write the tests
+* [playwright-test](https://www.npmjs.com/package/playwright-test) to automate the test execution in browsers
+* [electron-mocha](https://www.npmjs.com/package/electron-mocha) to run them in Electron.

 This solution has been extremely convenient.

 #### Releasing

-Each time a new release happens, these are the steps we follow to make sure nothing gets left out:

-1. Run linting
-2. Run all tests
-3. Build all three different versions described on the build
-4. Bump the version in `package.json`
-5. Commit the version bump
-6. Create a git tag
-7. Push to GitHub
-8. Publish to npm

-For releasing a js-ipfs, see [RELEASE_ISSUE_TEMPLATE](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs/docs/RELEASE_ISSUE_TEMPLATE.md)
+Top-level modules such as [Helia](https://github.com/ipfs/helia) and [libp2p](https://github.com/libp2p/js-libp2p) use [release-please](https://github.com/googleapis/release-please) to aggregate changes and release them in a controllable way.

+Other smaller modules use [semantic-release](https://www.npmjs.com/package/semantic-release) and [semantic-release-monorepo](https://www.npmjs.com/package/semantic-release-monorepo) to perform releases in an automated fashion at the end of every successful CI run on the default branch of the project.

+See [Continuous Integration](#continuous-integration) below for the necessary configuration to accomplish this.

+GitHub releases and `CHANGELOG.md` files are generated automatically by `release-please` or `semantic-release`.
+Sometimes it's useful to update the GitHub release with explanations of the `why` and not just the `what`.

+For high-traffic modules, when breaking changes are shipped it's often useful to add [migration guides](https://github.com/libp2p/js-libp2p/tree/main/doc/migrations).
+These can be linked to from the GitHub release for visibility.

 #### Documentation

-Documentation will be generated automatically by the JSDoc based TS types in the codebase.
+Typed ESM projects will have documentation generated automatically from JSDoc comments in the codebase; TypeScript projects will accomplish the same thing by using the types directly.

-Type definitions and type imports should be created on the top of any JS file (below eventual requires needed).
-For tooling instructions and best practices, see [Documentation for JSDoc based TS types](https://github.com/ipfs/aegir/blob/master/md/ts-jsdoc.md).
+A `gh-pages` branch will be created, and this should be published to via the GitHub project settings GitHub under `General > Pages > Build and deployment > Branch`.

+This makes API docs available, and the types are linked through to from other modules published by aegir.

 ### Commits